Want to bulletproof your lower back while improving your other lifts? – Then, you need to perform the reverse hyperextension.

 It’s simple to set up and is suitable for all levels of ability, allowing you to build up your glute and hamstring strength so you can move on to a more advanced movement.

-However, due to the bench being close to the floor, it does limit the range of motion you can achieve using this alternative for reverse hyper.
-Nevertheless, this movement gives you a brilliant glute pump and makes for an excellent finisher at the end of your workout.
+Due to the bench being close to the floor, it does limit the range of motion you can achieve using this alternative for reverse hyper.

 You can perform this reverse hyper alternative with straight or bent knees; bent knees help activate the glutes more.